Information minister says govt engaging with IMF on relief measures for electricity consumers

 Expected decisions

-Earlier, Solangi had told Dawn the interim government intended to take measures to provide relief to the public.
+Earlier, Solangi had told Dawn the interim government intended to take measures to provide relief to the public while protests over inflated power bills continued across the country.

 “If we have taken the responsibility to run the country even for a limited time, we have to give some relief to the masses,” he said.
 However, the minister was reluctant to give details about the relief to be given to the electricity consumers — especially those whose deadline for the power bill was August 28 (Monday).